Carina-P/ms3-best-books/README.md

     Please note that you will need to **update "YOUR_SECRET_KEY"** with your own secret key, as well as the **"YOUR_MONGODB_URI" variable** with those provided by MongoDB.
     To find your MONGO_URI, go to your clusters and click on connect.
 Choose connect your application and copy the link provided.
-    Don't forget to update the necessary fields like password and database name.
+    Do not forget to update the necessary fields like password and database name.

-    If you plan on pushing this application to a public repository, ensure that **env.py is added to your .gitignore file**.
+    If you plan to push this application to a public repository, ensure that **env.py is added to your .gitignore file**.

 4. **The application can now be run locally**.
 In your terminal, type the following command
     ```